The Local Scene: cambridge & harvard square

 The city’s history shares the stage with an exuberant arts and culture scene.
 Us locals know this well – our calendars are packed with visits to libraries, museums, symphony orchestras, contemporary art galleries, and theaters.
 Catch an alfresco concert at the Hatch Shell.
 Revel in the Boston Pops at Symphony Hall.
 Lace up for a day of exploring the Museum of Science, Museum of Fine Arts or the Children’s Museum.

 Bites of Boston

 Craving seafood?
 You’ve come to the right place.
 Boston and the New England coast are brimming with all it – all fresh, all local.
 Not much can top fresh steamed lobster, creamy chowda, and oysters on the half-shell, all harvested right on our shores.
 From intimate eateries to chef-led hot spots, you’ll find local seafood on almost every menu.
-Including every day at our very own Henrietta's Table and Benedetto!
+Including every day at our very own Henrietta's Table!

 But don’t stop there, devour flavor-packed Asian dishes in Chinatown and decadent pasta plates in the North End and discover eclectic cuisine stretching across the city.
 Don’t miss browsing and biting your way through Fanueil Hall Marketplace, an expansive food hall and market with 50+ eateries.
 Whatever your mood, you’ll find it: From lobster rolls, to pastrami sliders, to wicked good cupcakes.
 Nibble on that.